DebanshuCS/AnoDet-ICS-NN/README.md

 # Anomaly Detection for SWaT Dataset using Sequence-to-Sequence Neural Networks

-This repo includes source codes and pre-trained models, "Anomaly Detection for Industrial Control Systems Using Sequence-to-Sequence Neural Networks."
+This repository contains source code and pre-trained models for anomaly detection in industrial control systems using neural networks.

 ## Requirements
 - Python 3